 I remember Alvin Toffler’s famous quote: “The illiterate of the 21st century will not be those who cannot read or write, it will be those who cannot learn, unlearn and relearn”.

 Communicate the “right things” to the “right audience”.
 Lead with good examples.
 Watch disrupters and digitise as fast as possible.
-Build intangible capital.
+Build intangible capital

 My personal leadership principles are: Establish ambition and vision.
 Align and simplify the organisation.
 Empower people and organisations.
 Have the ability to attract talent and develop new leaders.
 Create a culture of leadership and permanent learning.
 There are others that are close to my heart: Communicate the “right things” to the “right audience”.
 Lead with good examples.
 Watch disrupters and digitise as fast as possible.
 Build intangible capital.
 Commit to a sustainable environment.
-Comply with rules and regulations; and zero tolerance for non-compliance.
+Comply with rules and regulations; and have zero tolerance for non-compliance.
 Execution is everything.
 Finally: stay humble.
 Be the CEO of your life!

 Thomas Schmidheiny is Honorary Chairman and a major stockholder of LafargeHolcim, the Swiss multinational that is the global leader in the manufacture of building materials.
 Created from the merger of Lafarge and Holcim in 2014, LafargeHolcim employs around 80,000 people in 80 countries.
-Dr Schmidheiny joined “Holderbank” Financière Glaris Ltd, the company that had been founded by his family and which became Holcim, in 1973.
+Dr Schmidheiny joined “Holderbank” Financière Glaris Ltd, a company founded by his family, which became Holcim, in 1973.
 There he served as Managing Director and Chairman (1978-2001) and Chairman of the Board (1984-2003).
 He was a member of the Holcim Board of Directors until 2018.
-Thomas Schmidheiny is also Chairman and Founder of his family office Spectrum Value Management Ltd, which manages the investments of the Schmidheiny family.
+Thomas Schmidheiny is also Chairman and Founder of his family office, Spectrum Value Management Ltd, which manages the investments of the Schmidheiny family.
 Dr Schmidheiny is also a board member and major shareholder of the Grand Resort Bad Ragaz.
 He received an honorary Doctorate of Business Administration from Tufts University and holds an MBA from IMD.
 His particular interest is philanthropy: he engages in donations and sponsoring to business schools, arts, education and start-ups through his foundations.